Quantum Efficiency Tester

 Related Products

-Key Optimization Strategies: Introduce an ultra-thin interfacial modification layer to reduce defect states; Precise control of HTL thickness and doping ratio; Enhance NiOx surface hydrophilicity to improve electrode contact.
+Key Optimization Strategies: Introduce an ultra-thin interfacial modification layer to reduce defect states; precisely control HTL thickness and doping ratio; enhance NiOx surface hydrophilicity to improve electrode contact.

 Related Products